 To truly experience Wisconsin’s winter wonderland, book a stay at a one-of-a-kind locale that’s far beyond your average cabin or cottage.
 Memories with loved ones are easily made in remarkable structures made into luxe accommodations — like an A-frame on a cliff’s edge or a beautifully restored barn — surrounded by winter scenes blanketed in white.
 And with winter’s playground right outside your door, staying at these unique accommodations means there’s adventure both inside and out.

 Yurts have become popular in recent years as off-the-beaten-path lodging alternatives.
-The Bayfield area is home to some of these circular tent-like escapes, including the Bayfield Rustic Yurts, complete with a cozy woodstoves, outdoor firepits, and striking views of the Bayfield County Forest.
+The Bayfield area near Washburn is home to some of these circular tent-like escapes, including the Bayfield Rustic Yurts, complete with cozy woodstoves, outdoor firepits, and striking views of the Bayfield County Forest.
 It’s also the definition of secluded — you can only access the yurts by foot, snowshoe, ski or fat tire bike.

 Looking like something out of a wintry storybook, the “Gingerbread Cottages” of Mountain’s Camp Lake Resort look as if they were transported from a fairytale.
 Nestled on 127 acres of private land, the snug rock- and log-clad cottages display whimsical details, like bright exteriors and doors that look plucked right out of The Hobbit.
 Bordering the Nicolet National Forest, you can get your fill of winter outdoor activities.

-Perched 60 feet over the frozen waters of Wisconsin Bay, the On the Rocks Cliffside Lodge not only has a great view but also a bygone A-frame exterior.
+Perched 60 feet over the frozen waters of Wisconsin Bay, the On the Rocks Cliffside Lodge near Gills Rock not only has a great view but also a bygone A-frame exterior.
 At 3,400 square feet, it has more than enough space for the whole family.
 Inside, you’ll find five bedrooms (one of which has a whirlpool), a warm fieldstone fireplace and even a game room.
 It’s just a hop, skip and a jump away from Washington Island.